 In short, VR devices focus on the current Reality through sensors such as camera and impose an additional layer of information or computer objects on it to enhance its usefulness further.For instance, by providing additional info, GPS location, history, labels, and much more to enhance the consumption of the current real-world focused on the device.For the sake of better understanding, we can take some examples for granted.For Example:Suppose you are visiting a historical place and your mobile phone has an AR app to provide AR services for the exact location.
 You can focus your camera on that place and let the app process AR data exchanges.You might have additional information imposed on the image seen through your mobile phone camera on the screen, such as:

 GPS location of the place.

-Some historical icons to indicate period of the parts of the place.
+Some historical icons indicate period of the parts of the business.

 The Birth of Augmented Reality and the Past